GarbhanK/album-club/content/_index.md

 every week an album is chosen by a club member

-it can be **any** year, **any** genre, and you *don't* have to have listened to it before
+it can be **any** year, **any** genre, and it *doesn't* have to be a first listen

-just let us know why you chose that album and we'll all get back before the end of the week with our thoughts
+just say why you chose that album and send our thoughts in before the end of the week

-list of albums in chronological order...
+albums we've covered so far